 About the Program

-The Center for Hellenic Studies in Greece High School Summer Program (HSSP) is an innovative program in English for talented high school students with passion for learning and a desire to excel.
+The Center for Hellenic Studies in Greece High School Summer Program (HSSP) is an innovative program in English for talented senior high school students with passion for learning and a desire to excel.

-The four undergraduate students from Harvard acting as the HSSP Teaching Fellows work in cooperation with their professors, assembling course material as well as preparing every other activity related to the HSSP program.
+The undergraduate students from Harvard acting as the HSSP Teaching Fellows work in cooperation with their professors, assembling course material as well as preparing every other activity related to the HSSP program.
 During the program, they coordinate its sessions and support students’ study hours, preparation and implementation of everyday tasks.

-In the summer of 2018, the HSSP opened outside Greece, and launched a new collaboration with the Odyssey Charter School, Wilmington, Delaware in the United States, offering a slot to an excellent student from that school.
+In the summer of 2018 the HSSP opened outside Greece, and launched a new collaboration with the Odyssey Charter School, Wilmington, Delaware in the United States, whose curriculum allows its students to obtain Certificate of Attainment in Greek language, offering a slot to an excellent student from that school.

 “Introduction to the Study of Humanity”

-This year, the seminar will be led by Dr. Nicolas Prevelakis (the Program’s Director and Lecturer in Harvard's Committee on Degrees in Social Studies and Assistant Director of Curricular Development, CHS DC), Dr. Kevin Caffrey (Anthropologist and Lecturer in Harvard's Committee on Degrees in Social Studies) and four Teaching Fellows (students at Harvard University).
+This year, the seminar will be led by Dr. Nicolas Prevelakis (the Program’s Director and Lecturer in Harvard's Committee on Degrees in Social Studies and Assistant Director of Curricular Development, CHS DC), and six Teaching Fellows (students at Harvard University).
 It will introduce students to the foundations of the social sciences and will cover such topics as the different types of human societies, the factors that lead to social change, the relationship between morality and politics, and the role of nationalism, ethnicity, and religion in today’s world.
 The students will have the opportunity to experience an American college-level course, relying heavily on student participation, class discussion, writing assignments, independent research, and public presentations.